-This section provides a glossary of terms commonly used throughout Omniverse Isaac Sim.
+This section provides an explanation of the main concepts/ terms used throughout Omniverse Isaac Sim.

 Omniverse Nucleus offers a set of fundamental services that allow a variety of client applications, renderers, and microservices to share and modify representations of virtual worlds.